becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 **This reconfiguration requires a full restart of the instance**

-The process is described by IBM on page [Configuring the NGINX proxy server for Customizer](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_config_customizer_setup_nginx.html).
+The process is described by HCL on page [Configuring the NGINX proxy server for Customizer](https://help.hcltechsw.com/connections/v65/admin/install/cp_config_customizer_setup_nginx.html).

 1. Get new SSL Certificates for your HTTP Server and in case for your Load Balancer where the Service Principal Name also includes the new DNS Name.
 The old name is only necessary until the new ingress controller is active.
 In case you do this during the same down time, the old name is not necessary in the SSL certificate.
 2. Update your HTTP Server and in case your load balancer to use the new SSL certificate.